 vi) Disposable gloves

-vii) Antiseptic wipes or an alcohol-based hand sanitiser
+vii) Antiseptic wipes or an alcohol-based hand sanitizer

 viii) Instant cold packs